Topological Signatures in Nodal Semimetals through Neutron Scattering: Discussion

 By performing inelastic neutron scattering with a triple-axis or a time-of-flight experiment and calculating the second derivative of the measured signal, one can extract the nesting wavevectors between the Weyl nodes by examining the location of these elevated intensity points in momentum space and reconstruct the locations of the nodes themselves.
 This could effectively provide experimental parameters of the Weyl nodes such as momentum space locations and chemical potential.

 The calculations performed in this study have mainly focused on isotropic systems.
 However, several DSMs and WSMs have been shown to exhibit anisotropic topological points.
 This anisotropy in the response function can be captured in our calculations of $S_{yy}$ by performing a similar substitution for the wavevector $Q^\prime\rightarrow Q$ as described in Ref. \cite{thakur2018} which depends on the anisotropic velocities $\{v_x, v_y, v_z\}$ of the Dirac or Weyl cone.
+As the magnetic neutron scattering signal depends on the component of the current taken to be in the $\hat{x}$ direction in the picture described in Section \ref{sec:prototypical}, one can orient the sample such that the largest velocity component points in this direction to obtain an increased signal.
+Conversely, one can also map out the magnitudes of the Fermi velocity components using different orientations of the sample if this information is not known a priori.

 This study highlights the use of neutron scattering for probing exotic topological phenomena.
-In fact, the advantageous opportunity of concurrently applying external magnetic and electric fields during the measurement, which is not applicable with the aforementioned techniques, in addition to possibly enhanced resolution capabilities positions inelastic neutron scattering as a possible enabler of further discoveries in the realm of TNMs.
+In fact, the advantageous opportunity of concurrently applying external magnetic and electric fields during the measurement, which is not applicable with the aforementioned techniques and has possibly enhanced resolution capabilities, positions inelastic neutron scattering as a possible enabler of further discoveries in the realm of TNMs.
 The direct probing of electronic bands with neutron scattering also differs from probing topology with its lattice degrees of freedom \cite{miao2018, han2020, nguyen2020}.